API#

 - lbm_caiman_python.add_processing_step(ops, step_name, input_files=None, duration_seconds=None, extra=None)[source]#

-add a processing step to ops[“processing_history”].
+Append a processing step record to

 - lbm_caiman_python.combine_z_planes(results: dict)[source]#